laurieroy/next-testing-concert-venue/README.md

 SSG: band.test.tsx

 MSW: Reservations component (what is displayed when user clicks on tickets)

+Routes: Using cypress against the prod version, and the testing-library way

 ### An app to support the Udemy course [Testing Next.js Apps](https://www.udemy.com/course/nextjs-testing/)

 ## Installation